Major League Baseball Most Valuable Player Award: League Awards (1922–1929)

-Baseball Writers' Association of America's Most Valuable Player (1931–present)
+BBWAA Most Valuable Player (1931–present)

-The BBWAA was first awarded the modern MVP after the 1931 season, adopting the format the National League used to distribute its league award.
+The Baseball Writers' Association of America (BBWAA) was first awarded the modern MVP after the 1931 season, adopting the format the National League used to distribute its league award.
 One writer in each city with a team filled out a ten-place ballot, with ten points for the recipient of a first-place vote, nine for a second-place vote, and so on.
 In 1938, the BBWAA raised the number of voters to three per city and gave 14 points for a first-place vote.
 The only significant change since then occurred in 1961 when the number of voters was reduced to two per league city.